Is the Writing Center only for struggling writers?

 Can I drop off my paper?

-We do not accept papers dropped off for comments, but you can submit your paper for an email consultation.
-An email consultation is when you receive comments on your paper.
-This usually takes 2–3 days.
+We do not accept papers dropped off for comments/edits, but you can submit your paper for an email consultation.
+An email consultation is when you receive feedback via email instead of an in-person session.
+This usually takes 2–3 business days.
 For more information or to submit your paper, please visit the email consultation FAQ page.

 What are my options if I have a group paper?